 Jolanta Tkaczyk is assistant professor of marketing at Kozminski University.
 Her research interests include consumer behaviour with particular emphasis on word of mouth and social media (with a research project from National Science Center ongoing).
 You can contact her by email firstname.lastname@example.org.

-Helena Chmielewska-Szlajfer is an assistant professor at Kozminski University, an upcoming Visiting Fellow at LSE Department of Media and Communications (2017), and Visiting Scholar at NYU Institute for Public Knowledge (2016).
-She received her PhD in sociology at New School for Social Research, New York.
-She is currently doing research on the politicization of online tabloids in Poland, the United Kingdom, and the United States.
+Helena Chmielewska-Szlajfer is an Assistant Professor at Kozminski University, 2017-18 Visiting Fellow at LSE Department of Media and Communications, and 2016 Visiting Scholar at NYU Institute for Public Knowledge.
+She received her PhD in sociology at New School for Social Research, New York with the Albert Salomon Dissertation Award.
+Author of Reshaping Poland’s community after Communism: Ordinary celebrations (Palgrave 2018).
+She is currently conducting research on the politicization of online tabloids in Poland, the United Kingdom, and the United States.
 She tweets at @hchsz.
-You can contact her at firstname.lastname@example.org.
+You can contact her at email@example.com.

 Krzysztof Wojewodzic is a visiting professor at Kozminski University.
 He is also a serial entrepreneur.
 COO/CEO of successful companies like Langmedia, Funmedia, and ESCOLA S.A. of multi million valuation.
 His expertise is in strategic management with a deep focus on disruptive technologies.
 He is an author of the first Polish official online course book accredited by the Ministry of Education.
 He has a Ph.D. in strategic management and specializes in business models for IT/NewTech sector.
 He is an expert at the National Center for Research and Development (NCBR) and an international speaker on mobile technologies, business models and strategic management in IT.
 He also advises boards of international corporations, e.g. Xella International.